peternijssen/spiderpy/README.md

 ## Home Assistant
 This library is being used in [Home Assistant](https://www.home-assistant.io/components/spider/) as a component.

+## Homey
+There is also a [Homey integration](https://github.com/lvanderree/com.synplyworks.spider) for Spider available.
+It however does not use this library.

 ## More information about Spider (Dutch)
 [http://www.ithodaalderop.nl/spider-thermostaat/wat-is-spider](http://www.ithodaalderop.nl/spider-thermostaat/wat-is-spider)